sukhik/fybr/src/pages/blog/post2/index.md

 ---
-title: 'Confession: I don't have a job'
+title: 'Confession, I don't have a job'
 date: '2020-04-07'
 ---